Introduction: Most common cloud security threats

 APTs represent sophisticated, prolonged cyber-attacks in which attackers stealthily infiltrate cloud environments and remain undetected for extended periods, often months or even years.
 Unlike typical cyber-attacks that aim for immediate impact, APTs are meticulously designed to infiltrate cloud systems, maintain persistence, and slowly exfiltrate valuable data or disrupt operations over time.

 Compliance violations in cloud environments occur when organizations fail to meet the stringent regulatory standards governing data protection and privacy, such as GDPR, HIPAA, or PCI-DSS.
 These regulations require specific security measures to safeguard sensitive data, especially in cloud environments where data is often stored, processed, and transmitted across multiple locations and jurisdictions.
-Failure to implement adequate security controls in the cloud not only exposes sensitive data to potential breaches but can also result in hefty fines, legal consequences, and reputational damage.
+Failure to implement adequate security controls in the cloud exposes sensitive data to potential breaches and may result in hefty fines, legal consequences, and reputational damage.

 10. Cloud resource hijacking